UCLM-VISILAB/qupath-extension-gncnn/README.md

 GNCnn (*G*lomerulo*N*ephritis *C*lassification by *n*eural *n*etwork) is an
 extension which integrates a pipeline for glomerular detection and classification into QuPath.
-The pipeline is designed to classify glomeruli into sclerotic and non-sclerotic classes, and to further classify non-sclerotic glomeruli into 12 common common glomerulonephritis diagnoses.
+The pipeline is designed to automatically segment and classify glomeruli into sclerotic and non-sclerotic classes, and to further classify non-sclerotic glomeruli into 12 common glomerulonephritis diagnoses.

-If you find this tool useful for your research, please cite our article in __Computational and Structural Biotechnology Journal__:
+If you find this tool useful for your research, please cite our article in __Computational and Structural Biotechnology Journal__ ([10.1016/j.csbj.2024.11.049](https://doi.org/10.1016/j.csbj.2024.11.049)):

 ```
 @article{MATEOSAPARICIORUIZ202535,